The Famous Five (1978 TV series): Aftermath

 Despite Southern Television's wishes to continue the series, no further episodes were made due to the Blyton estate's veto on the writing of new stories, although a new set of novels were published in France in 1981.
-These have been widely dismissed by fans of the original books, however.
 The four starring actors met up again in 1980 for a newspaper story on their progressing careers.
 By this time, only Gary Russell was continuing an acting career and he, too, soon gave it up.
 This was the last time the four met up although Russell, Harris and Thanisch have met a number of times since for interviews.